infracost/infracost/.github/actions/infracost/README.md

 ## Environment variables

 The AWS secrets mentioned below are used by terraform init and plan commands.
-As mentioned in the repo [readme](../../../README.md): you can run `infracost` in your terraform directories without worrying about any security or privacy issues as no terraform secrets/tags/IDs etc are sent to the pricing service (only generic price-related attributes are used).
+As mentioned in the repo [readme](../../../README.md): you can run `infracost` in your terraform directories without worrying about security or privacy issues as no terraform secrets/tags/IDs etc are sent to the pricing service (only generic price-related attributes are used).
 Also, do not be alarmed by seeing the `terraform init` in output, no changes are made to your terraform or cloud resources.
+As a security precaution, read-only AWS IAM creds can be used.

 ### `TERRAFORM_DIR`